motapaolla/my-study-notes/machine-learning/nlp/classification/text-classification.md

 (i.e., tags) is expected for a particular input (i.e., text).
 A “tag” is the pre-determined classification or category that any given text could fall into.

-The pipeline of text classification follows the pipelin:
+The pipeline of text classification usually is as follows:
 1. document preprocessing,
 2. feature selection,
 3. feature extraction and